AlyssaMao/surfs_up/README.md

 ### Summary

-**How many roles will need to be filled as the "silver tsunami" begins to make an impact?**

-Referencing the images cited above in the results section, a total of 29414 Senior Engineers, 28254 Senior Staff, 14222 Engineers, 12243 Staff, 4502 Technique Leader, 1761 Assistant Engineer, and 2 Managers will be retiring and these roles will need to be filled by a wave of next generation new hires.

-**Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?**

 Two additional queries we can perform to gather more weather data for June and December would be the following:

 1. Look at the precipitation amount for June by refactoring our code from the challenge to look like this